vsummet/cms230notes/chap05.md

 ### Question
 <details>
     <summary>
-      A file compressor is a program that inputs a file and outputs a smaller file that uses bit patterns more efficiently that in the original file.
+        A <b>file compressor</b> is a program that inputs a file and outputs a smaller file that uses bit patterns more efficiently that in the original file.
 A decompressor restores the compressed file to the original version.

 (Thought Question: ) When an ASCII file is compressed, does the resulting file contain ASCII characters?
     </summary>